Starfish Space: 2022–2026: Otter Pup 1 Mission and First Otter Contracts

 In November 2024, the company secured $29 million in additional funding led by Shield Capital, with participation from new investors Point72 Ventures, Booz Allen Ventures, Aero X Ventures, Trousdale Ventures, and TRAC VC, and existing investors Munich Re Ventures, Toyota Ventures, NFX, and Industrious Ventures.

+2025–2026: Otter Pup 2 Mission and Remora Mission

 In May 2025, Starfish Space announced the Otter Pup 2 mission, which aims to perform the first-ever commercial docking with an unprepared satellite in low Earth orbit.
 Launched on Transporter-14 rideshare mission with SpaceX on June 23, 2025, Otter Pup 2 will rendezvous with and attempt to dock with a D-Orbit ION satellite.
 The mission builds on experience gained from the earlier Otter Pup 1 demonstration, advancing Starfish Space’s objective of developing scalable satellite servicing capabilities.

+In December 2025, Starfish Space, in collaboration with Impulse Space, announced the successful completion of the Remora mission, an autonomous rendezvous and proximity operations (RPO) demonstration conducted in low Earth orbit (LEO).
+The mission represented an industry first, a fully autonomous rendezvous performed by Starfish using a single lightweight camera system and closed-loop guidance, navigation, and control software operating on a peripheral flight computer.

+In January 2026, Starfish Space announced it was awarded a $52.5 million contract by the U.S. Space Force, through its Space Development Agency, to provide end-of-life satellite disposal services for the Proliferated Warfighter Space Architecture in low Earth orbit.
+The contract marked the first time a customer formally contracted an end-of-life disposal mission for an operational satellite constellation.
+Under the agreement, Starfish Space will build, launch, and operate an Otter spacecraft designed to deorbit retired satellites, beginning with an initial disposal mission and including options for multiple additional deorbits.
+The mission is targeting a launch in 2027.

+In April 2026, Starfish raised over $100 million in a Series B funding round led by Point72 Ventures.
+The round was co-led by Activate Capital and Shield Capital, with participation from Industrious Ventures and NightDragon.
+Existing investors NFX, Munich Re Ventures, Toyota Ventures, and PSL Ventures also participated.
+New investors included Nomi Capital, Gaingels, and Overlap Holdings.

 Technology

 Starfish Space is developing the Otter servicing vehicle, which is designed to rendezvous with, dock, and service satellites in orbit.
 The Otter vehicle utilizes robotics and autonomous guidance, navigation, and control systems to carry out these operations.
 The technology is intended to increase the operational lifespan of satellites by offering services such as backup disposal for non-functional satellites and extending the lifespans of active satellites.